 Obituary:: David Graeber died recently.
 MODERN TIMES chooses for once to bring an obituary – here over the anarchist who wanted to change our usual notions of what is possible and impossible, right and wrong, normal and strange.

 GATEAVISA: MODERN TIMES prints one of the essays in a new book about Gateavisa.
 Here is a reflection on how, in the postmodernist spirit, they had to reinvent themselves as an eighties magazine: In the editorial offices, everyone largely disagreed with everyone on everything from layout to US foreign policy.
 Here were purple undershirts, jackets from flea markets, scrolls and books about the eco-crisis.

-The 70s came back in Berlin in many ways, but with the opposite sign: Today's fight against brutal urban redevelopment and demolition of war-ruined residential buildings has today turned into a fight against gentrification and housing speculation.
+BERLIN: The 70s came back in Berlin in many ways, but with the opposite sign: The fight against brutal urban redevelopment and demolition of war-ruined residential buildings has today been turned into a fight against gentrification and housing speculation.

-Mette, Thomas and Rasmus found their way into anarchism through the fight for the Youth House in Copenhagen more than a decade ago.
-They have since been active in book cafes, labor conflicts and resistance to racism.
-It is first and foremost about lived political experience.
+ANARCHISTS: Mette, Thomas and Rasmus found their way into anarchism through the struggle for the Youth House in Copenhagen more than a decade ago.
+They have since been active in book cafes, labor disputes and opposition to racism.
+It is first and foremost about lived political experiences.